 Concentration of credit risk is managed by counterparty, geographical region and industry sector.
-As the investment period has just started, the Company is exposed to major counterparties.
+Due to the structure of the Company, the Company is exposed to major counterparties.
 A major counterparty is defined as any counterparty that holds portfolio positions and cash that in the aggregate, are greater than 10% of net assets.
 However, these counterparties are in compliance with the terms of their respective lending agreements.